mkffl/mkffl.github.io/_posts/2022-09-01-mediation.markdown

 ### A. Identifying discrimination

 BigBankCorp has almost 29,000 employees and 35% of them belong to the BAME category.
-A HR manager looked a the chances of promotion for each ethnic categories.
+A HR manager looked at the chances of promotion for each ethnic categories.

 {% include mediation/mediation_analysis11_p1.html %}
 <p id="model1-chart2"></p>